 When you think a flower tour in the Netherlands, wandering the city certainly isn’t top of mind, but turns out, well, you can do that too.
 The next day got more surprising with an early morning visit to the largest flower auction in the world, Flora Holland where literally millions of cut flowers and potted plants are traded every year.
 I shot this little video to give you a small taste of the madness on the floor while it is working: These guys are ferrying flowers from the cool storage area to the designated collection points for buyers after sales have been completed….
 This video is 40 seconds long.
 This activity goes on at this pace for 4 hours!

-From there it was off to the legendary manicured landscaped and formal gardens of Keukenhof .
-It’s hard to describe this really, so I am just going to post some pics here!
+From there it was off to the legendary manicured landscaped and formal gardens of Keukenhof.
+It’s hard to describe this really, so visit their website here to get the picture.

 This was followed by a leisurely bike ride through rolling Tulip fields, drinks on the beach and lunch alongside a lake at the Vork and Mes Restaurant…